Explanations

 A comparison of Chomsky, transformers, and Runcible showing the movement from grammatical recursion, to predictive hypothesis supply, to adjudicative closure.

-• Why Runcible Works
+• Why Runcible Works – Making the Real World Measurable

 Why Runcible can operate in open-world institutional domains by treating natural language as reality-indexing source material, converting candidate meaning into testable claims, and preserving the result in a Decidability Record.

-• How Runcible Works
+• How Runcible Works – A Systematic Process

 A step-by-step explanation of the Runcible workflow: intake, role and scope definition, operational translation, hypothesis generation, constraint testing, diagnostics, action-state assignment, and Decidability Record creation.

-• Why Institutional AI Requires Constraint Separation, Not Censorship
+• Why Institutional AI Requires Constraint Separation – Not Censorship

 Why safety, law, manners, alignment, and truth must be separated into distinct constraints so institutions can preserve safety without replacing inquiry, falsification, and warrant with taboo enforcement.

-• Safety in Runcible is Intrinsic
+• Safety in Runcible is Intrinsic – Because “Ethics in Everything”

 How Runcible makes AI safe by testing truth, reciprocity, possibility, and liability before adapting surviving outputs for audience, role, institution, culture, or brand.